Federal Grant Programs

 - Be meeting SAP (satisfactory academic progress)

-- Less than or equal to 400% of Poverty Guideline (see chart below)
+- Less than or equal to 400% of the Poverty Guideline (see chart below)

 Additional Student Support Incentive Grant (SSIG) Requirements: